chanokin/pyDVS/README.md

 - `spynnaker_test.py` - Demonstration script for sPyNNaker compatible frontend.
 - `stand_alone*.py` - Demonstration scripts for the Cython backend, they come in single- and multi-threaded versions.
 - `virtual_cam_test.py` - Demonstration script for the VirtualCam class, it requires images in a directory ("./mnist" by default)

+The multithreaded versions require either Python 3.4 and above or Windows